serena-aneli/RECOMBULATOR-X/docs/README.md

 ## :mortar_board: Overview

 Short Tandem Repeats located on the X chromosome (X-STRs) are a valuable resource for solving complex kinship cases in forensic genetics thanks to their peculiar inheritance mode.
-At the same time, the usage of multiple markers linked along the same chromsome, while increasing the evidential weight, also requires proper consideration of the recombination rates between markers in the biostatistical evaluation of kinship.
+At the same time, the usage of multiple markers linked along the same chromosome, while increasing the evidential weight, also requires proper consideration of the recombination rates between markers in the biostatistical evaluation of kinship.

 For more details on X-STR kinship analyses in forensic see [Gomes et al., 2020](https://www.frontiersin.org/articles/10.3389/fgene.2020.00926/full) and [Tillmar et al., 2017](https://www.sciencedirect.com/science/article/pii/S1872497317301126?via%3Dihub).